fsharp/fsharp/README.md

 ./run-all.sh
 ```

-### Tests On Windows
+### Windows

 There are language tests under `tests\fsharp\core`.
-The test apparatus is primitive and unfortunately uses batch
+The test apparatus is primitive and unfortunately uses batch.
-Set up a shell (release mode)
+Set up a shell (release mode):

 ```
 cd tests